Spin quantum number: Nuclear spin

+The spins I of different nuclei are interpreted using the nuclear shell model.
+Even-even nuclei with even numbers of both protons and neutrons, such as ^{12}C and ^{16}O, have spin zero.
+Odd mass number nuclei have half-integer spins, such as 3/2 for ^{7}Li, 1/2 for ^{13}C and 5/2 for ^{17}O, usually corresponding to the angular momentum of the last nucleon added.
+Odd-odd nuclei with odd numbers of both protons and neutrons have integer spins, such as 3 for ^{10}B, and 1 for ^{14}N. Values of nuclear spin for a given isotope are found in the lists of isotopes for each element.
+(See isotopes of oxygen, isotopes of aluminium, etc. etc.)

 Electron paramagnetic resonance

 For atoms or molecules with an unpaired electron, transitions in a magnetic field can also be observed in which only the spin quantum number changes, without change in the electron orbital or the other quantum numbers.
 This is the method of electron paramagnetic resonance (EPR) or electron spin resonance (ESR), used to study free radicals.
 Since only the magnetic interaction of the spin changes, the energy change is much smaller than for transitions between orbitals, and the spectra are observed in the microwave region.

-Derivation
+Relation to spin vectors

 For a solution of either the nonrelativistic Pauli equation or the relativistic Dirac equation, the quantized angular momentum (see angular momentum quantum number) can be written as: